Setúbal Travel Guide 2025 & Things to Do

 How to Reach Setúbal

 Setúbal is arround about 50 km (31 miles) south of Lisbon, conveniently connected by all means: train, bus, and car.
 The link by the train to Lisbon is regular, and it just takes an hour to get there.
-Renting a car would be cultured traveling; it allows the most freedom to explore at leisure.
+Renting a car is a cultured way to travel; it allows for the most freedom to explore at leisure.
 The drive has stunning views of the surrounding landscape and coast.

 Things to Do in Setúbal

 SetúSetúbal'sn attraction is its stunning beaches.
-The region has no shortage of choices, with everything from tranquil tracts that are ideal for families to more remote stretches for those in search of some peace and solitude.
+The region has no shortage of choices, with everything from tranquil tracts ideal for families to more remote stretches for those seeking peace and solitude.

 Praia dos Três Castelos: Famous for its clear waters and isolated position, the beach is perfect for swimming or sunbathing away from the masses.